 – While you can add the UTM parameters to your desired URL on your own, it’ll take more time.
 You can use a trusted UTM code generator to generate the best UTM code you can use for your next email campaign.
 With a UTM generator, you can place the URL and then fill out the data for various parameters.
 Once it’s done, your UTM link is ready to use.

-When you know the effectiveness of your content and the working of your email marketing campaign, you can add much value to your campaign than any ordinary message.
+When you know the effectiveness of your content and the working of your email marketing campaign, you can add more value to your campaign than any ordinary message.

 With these email marketing metrics, you will be able to measure the engagement of your audience as well.

 Delivering that kind of juice to opted-in inboxes will send that many more engaged visitors to your site (and more informed, mature leads to the sales team).
-What else you need!
+What else do you need?